kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 ![EK half toe variation in heave](/assets/images/2023-02-09/ek-front-heave-toe.png)

-The on-centre toe variation remains nearly constant with little variation, changing less than ±0.2 degrees within the range of motion.
+The on-centre toe variation remains nearly constant, changing less than ±0.2 degrees within the range of motion.
 Since steering is a control input, it is expected to have a toe offset with steer.
 Unlike the on-centre behavior, there is an observable amount of bump steer when the wheels are steered.
 This is an important aspect to consider as the dynamic alignment is ultimately what needs to be evaluated for vehicle setup.

 ### Bump steer